maytran/waffle/README.md

 Becomes this: [Simple Link](docs/sample-file-link.md)

 Made some changes here to practice collaboration.
+Making additional changes to create conflict.
 Kirk added one more line so our files are different